Liam Neeson admits he wanted to kill after friend was raped

-LONDON (AP) — Liam Neeson says he’s ashamed to admit he had violent thoughts about killing a black person after learning that someone close to him had been raped.
+LONDON (AP) — Liam Neeson has said he is ashamed to admit he had violent thoughts about killing a black person after learning that someone close to him had been raped.

-Neeson says that after being told the attacker was black, he “went up and down areas with a cosh (stick or truncheon)” hoping a black person “would come out of a pub and have a go at me about something, you know?
+In an interview published Monday, Neeson said that after being told the attacker was black, he “went up and down areas with a cosh (stick or truncheon)” hoping a black person “would come out of a pub and have a go at me about something, you know?
 So that I could kill him.”

-The Northern Ireland-born actor recounted the story in an interview published Monday in The Independent while promoting the movie “Cold Pursuit.”
-He said the incident happened some time ago.
+“It took me a week, maybe a week and a half, to go through that,” Neeson said.

-Neeson called his reaction “horrible,” saying it taught him a lesson about the “primal need” for revenge.
+Many social media users expressed shock at his admission, accusing Neeson of racism.

 Most Read Entertainment Stories